Harry-kp/nebula/README.md

 # Nebula: A Go-Based Torrent Client 🚀

 <div>
   <img src="https://github.com/user-attachments/assets/dc3956c7-3b16-46a8-91f6-9bdc4c047d4c" alt="Icon" style="width: 200px; height: 150px;">
 </div>

 Nebula is a command-line torrent client written in Go.
 It's designed to be a lightweight and efficient tool for downloading torrent files.

 ### Credits where it's due:

-- I got the insipiration to build this project from [here](https://blog.jse.li/posts/torrent/) and this source code is almost similar to [this](https://github.com/veggiedefender/torrent-client).
+- I got the inspiration to build this project from [here](https://blog.jse.li/posts/torrent/) and this source code is almost similar to [this](https://github.com/veggiedefender/torrent-client).
-- I just write this in my repostory to learn more about the BitTorrent protocol and build a functional torrent client from scratch.
+- I just wrote this in my repository to learn more about the BitTorrent protocol and build a functional torrent client from scratch.
 It helped me to understand the working of torrent clients and how they communicate with trackers and peers to download files.
 - I will try to add more features to this project and make it more efficient and user-friendly.

 ### Current Features: